-The Best Senior Citizen Discounts in Dining, Travel, and Retail
+Lists of the Best Senior Citizen Discounts in Dining, Travel, and Retail

 The best way to obtain the discount is to just say, “Hi, I understand you have a senior discount?”
 Note the wording: a question, instead of a statement or demand.
-A question inflection is much more likely to elicit cooperation from the young person behind the counter.
+A inquisitive inflection is much more likely to elicit cooperation from the young person behind the counter.

-A personal story: I walked into Taco Bell and asked what the deal-of-the-century was for this week.
+I walked into Taco Bell and asked what the deal-of-the-century was for this week.
 They said there was none.

 I knew that; they grinned; I grinned.
 I ordered five 99-cent tacos.
 I informed them, "I'm a senior, so I'll take the usual 100% discount."